 Skip to main content

 OpenOps provides a pre-made library of FinOps best-practice workflows, based on research and input from FinOps leaders across industries and verticals.
-The library, referred to as the Templates catalog, contains dozens of templates that provide ready-to-use recipes for anomaly management, workload and rate optimization across the following cloud services:
+The library, referred to as the template catalog, contains dozens of templates that provide ready-to-use recipes for anomaly management, workload and rate optimization across the following cloud services:

 • Amazon: CloudFront, CloudWatch, DynamoDB, Elastic Block Store (EBS), Elastic Compute Cloud (EC2), Elastic File System (EFS), Elastic Kubernetes Service (EKS), Elastic Load Balancing (ELB), Lambda, Relational Database Service (RDS), Simple Storage Service (S3), and Virtual Private Cloud (VPC).